Get exclusive member benefits & effect social change. Join Today

 Age-related changes to the eye are the most common cause of eye floaters.
 The cornea and lens at the front of the eye focus light onto the retina at the back of the eye.
 As the light passes from the front of the eye to the back, it passes through the vitreous humor, a jelly-like substance inside your eyeball.

 Changes to the vitreous humor can lead to eye floaters.
-The thick vitreous begins to liquefy with age (a process called vitreous syneresis), and the inside of the eyeball becomes crowded with debris and deposits.
+This is a common part of aging and is known as vitreous syneresis.
+The thick vitreous begins to liquefy with age and the inside of the eyeball becomes crowded with debris and deposits.
 The microscopic fibers inside the vitreous begin to clump together.
 As they do, the debris can be caught in the path of the light as it passes through your eye.
 This will cast shadows on your retina, causing eye floaters.

 Less common causes of eye floaters include: